-"How do you declutter when you have trouble letting go of things?"
-It can be a hard question, but these simple strategies will help you get rid of items you don't need and love so you can enjoy your clutter-free home!
+“How do you declutter when you have trouble letting go of things?”
+It can be a hard question, but these simple strategies will help you let go of clutter so you can enjoy your home again!

 Decluttering can be tough, y’all.
 Living in a house that’s free of excess and clutter sounds so freeing, but the actual act of getting rid of stuff can be hard, particularly if you’re a person that has trouble letting go of things.
 I know I often struggle, thinking, “But what if I need that someday…?”

-How to Declutter When You Have Trouble Letting Go of Things
+How to Get Rid of Clutter When You Have Trouble Letting Go of Things

 This post contains affiliate links.
 For more information, see my disclosures here.

 Grab our free organizing guide, 7 Simple Starting Points!